Slip Kid

-"Slip Kid" is a song from the Who's seventh album, The Who by Numbers.
+"Slip Kid" is a song from the Who's seventh studio album, The Who by Numbers.
 Written originally for Pete Townshend's shelved Lifehouse rock opera, "Slip Kid" was revived in 1975.
 The song was originally written as a warning about the music business, though Townshend has pointed out the song's relevance in different contexts.
 The song was released as a single in the US, backed by "Dreaming from the Waist", but failed to chart.

 "Slip Kid" has since seen praise from critics, appearing on lists of the best Who songs and often being described as underrated.
 It has appeared on multiple compilation albums since its release and has been performed live intermittently throughout the Who's touring career, including an unrehearsed performance in 2016.

 Background

-"Slip Kid," like many other tracks released by The Who in the 1970s, was originally to be included in Pete Townshend's shelved Lifehouse rock opera.
+"Slip Kid," like many other tracks released by the Who in the 1970s, was originally to be included in Pete Townshend's shelved Lifehouse rock opera.
 However, when The Who by Numbers was being created, the song was resurrected to be used in the album.
 A demo of this song was included on Lifehouse Chronicles.

 Pete Townshend wrote "Slip Kid" as a warning about the music industry; he explained, Slip Kid' came across as a warning to young kids getting into music that it would hurt them — it was almost parental in its assumed wisdom."
 In 2015, Townshend reflected on the song's continued relevance, saying, "You could put it into the voice of some young Islamic student who decides to go fight in Syria and ends up in ISIS being forced to chop people’s heads off, and it would fit".